Politics

 -

-Are White Men Really Smarter Than Everyone Else?
+Are White Men Smarter Than Everybody Else?

 We are witnessing an attack on equal rights in America unparalleled since the collapse of Reconstruction.
 In the tradition of his New York Times and Washington Post bestseller Brown Is the New White and his “spirited and persuasive” (Publishers Weekly) How We Win the Civil War, Steve Phillips’s goal is nothing less than to exhort people to go on the offensive in the fight for racial justice in this country—to flip the script from the underrepresentation of people of color to the overrepresentation of white men.